ThatGuySam/marvelorder/src/pages/en/thunderbolts-986056.md

     "id": 986056,
     "original_language": "en",
     "original_title": "Thunderbolts*",
-    "overview": "A group of antiheroes are sent on a mission by the government.
-Based on the Marvel Comics team of the same name.", "poster_path": "/oVUZVSzvY7Ode4LzVphY2HWz4MA.jpg",
+    "overview": "A world without Avengers doesn't mean there's not a group of superheroes.
+There is a group and they're called the Thunderbolts.", "poster_path": "/oVUZVSzvY7Ode4LzVphY2HWz4MA.jpg",
     "release_date": "2025-04-30",
     "title": "Thunderbolts*",